Company: TeMeCo

 Elongation = change in length / initial length.

-If the initial length L0 = 100mm and the length change = 1mm, then the strain is ε= 1/100 = 0.01
+If the initial length L0 = 100mm and the change in length = 1mm, then the elongation is ε= 1/100 = 0.01

 Step 2: